mmohit37/ml-fundamentals-blog/_posts/2025-10-02-nasdaq-fcf.md

   Why it matters: it can make a model look great on paper but fail in real life.

 - **Panel (company-year panel)** — a table where each row represents one company in one year.
-  Why it matters: lets us compare results consistently across firms and time.
+  Why it matters: it lets us compare results consistently across firms and time.

 </details>

+**Next Steps**:
+I plan on completing this AI course to gain more foundational knowledge.
+I feel like I've gotten better at the technical aspect of AI/ML, but I still want to understand more of the theory and explore different applications of it.

+So sadly, I probably won't be posting for a while until I finish that course.
+But until then, I'll see you all next time!

+If you have any questions or suggestions, please feel free to shoot an email to mohitmohanraj05@gmail.com